JuanCab/COVID_DataViz/README.md

 something simple like that.

 ## Requirements
-Right now, you need to install the following python extensions for these notebooks to run.
+Right now, you need to be running Python 3.7+ with the following python extensions for these notebooks to run.

 - gitpython
 - pandas